-attorney owes to a client and cannot lightly - without direct supporting authority - conclude that it is ever acceptable to violate that duty, even in the face of a court order compelling disclosure.
-Nor, however, is this Committee willing to conclude the opposite - that is, that an attorney may violate any court order, even one with which the attorney has a good faith basis to disagree.
+Neither Arm nor Boyne, however, addressed an argument that an attorney had to violate a court order in order to comply with the duty of confidentiality.
+Thus, neither of these opinions directly puts at issue an attorney's conflicting duty of confidentiality under section 6068(e) and rule 3-100 and the duty under section 6103 to comply with court orders.
+This Committee acknowledges the duty of confidentiality to be among the most sacred duties an attorney owes to a client and cannot lightly - without direct supporting authority - conclude that it is ever acceptable to violate that duty, even in the face of a court order compelling disclosure.
+19/ Nor, however, is this Committee willing to conclude the opposite - that is, that an attorney may violate any court order, even one with which the attorney has a good faith basis to disagree.
 20/

-Although this Committee is unable to categorically opine on how an attorney should respond to an order compelling disclosure of confidential information after she has exhausted all reasonable efforts short of disobedience, the Committee can conclude that an attorney indeed must exhaust all reasonable efforts before concluding that the only options remaining are disclosing confidential information or disobeying a court order.
+Although this Committee is unable to categorically opine on how an attorney should respond to an order compelling disclosure of confidential information after she has exhausted all reasonable efforts short of disobedience, this Committee can conclude that an attorney indeed must exhaust all reasonable efforts before concluding that the only options remaining are disclosing confidential information or disobeying a court order.
 As discussed above, the attorney should seek appropriate relief from the court's order, including filing a writ petition.
 She also should renew efforts to reach a compromise with the client and the court, which may include further attempts to obtain the client's consent to the withdrawal (albeit with full disclosure to the client of any adverse consequences of such disclosure).
-To the extent the duty to withdraw is a permissive one (unlike the mandatory one in our hypothetical facts is), then the attorney should consider withdrawing the motion to withdraw.
+To the extent the duty to withdraw is a permissive one (unlike the mandatory one in our hypothetical facts), then the attorney should consider withdrawing the motion to withdraw.